CIEmetaSchemas/CIEmetaDigitalProduct/v4/docs/README.md

 Version 4

 The CIEmetaDigitalProduct meta schema is based on the most recent version of the DataCite schema (https://schema.datacite.org/meta/kernel-4.4/ ) .
 Additional, CIE relevant fields are defined as outlined below.
-The JSON schema description can be found here: https://doi.org/10.25039/CIE.SC.4taqevcd
+The JSON schema description can be found here: https://doi.org/10.25039/CIE.SC.4taqevcd .
+To validate your JSON metadatafile with the schema definition you may want to use: https://www.jsonschemavalidator.net/

 ## Datacite fields